Operational Exposure: AI Vendor Dependency

 Trigger Event

-A technology vendor releases an AI manufacturing platform that claims to optimize plant throughput, predict machine failures, and automatically adjust production schedules.
+A technology vendor releases an AI manufacturing platform that claims to optimize plant throughput, predict machine failures and automatically adjust production schedules.

 Initial Leadership Assumptions